The Color Purple cover

 by Alice Walker

-• Great if you want: intimate, unflinching storytelling about survival and self-discovery
+• Great if you want: a story about survival, sisterhood, and hard-won selfhood

-• Skip if: depictions of abuse and trauma are too heavy right now
+• Skip if: unflinching depictions of abuse and trauma are too heavy right now